Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Introduction

-Sometimes the poor relative accuracy of ``small'' coordinates is of no concern; for example, this is usually the case when $v$ is only used to project other vectors onto it.
-Nevertheless, in several prominent problems, small coordinates of the eigenvector are required to be evaluated to high relative accuracy.
-These problems include the evaluation of Bessel functions (see Sections~\ref{sec_prel_bessel}, \ref{sec_num_bessel}, \ref{sec_mat_bessel}), and the evaluation of some quantities associated with prolate spheroidal wave functions (see Sections~\ref{sec_mat_pswf}, \ref{sec_mat_pswf_num}, and also \cite{Report3}, \cite{Report3Arxiv}), among others.
+Sometimes the poor relative accuracy of "small" coordinates is of no concern; for example, this is usually the case when $v$ is only used to project other vectors onto it.
+Nevertheless, in several prominent problems, small coordinates of the eigenvector often need to be evaluated to high relative accuracy.
+Numerical evaluation of special functions provides a rich source of such problems; these include the evaluation of Bessel functions (see Sections~\ref{sec_prel_bessel}, \ref{sec_num_bessel}, \ref{sec_mat_bessel}), the evaluation of some quantities associated with prolate spheroidal wave functions (see Section~\ref{sec_mat_pswf_num}, and also \cite{Report5ACHA}), and the evaluation of singular values of the truncated Laplace transform (see \cite{Lederman}), among others.

-In this paper, we propose an algorithm for the evaluation of the coordinates of eigenvectors of certain symmetric tridiagonal matrices, to high relative accuracy.
-As the running example, we consider the matrices whose non-zero off-diagonal elements are constant (and equal to one), and the diagonal elements constitute a monotonically increasing sequence (see Definition~\ref{def_running}).
+In this paper, we describe a scheme for the evaluation of the coordinates of eigenvectors of certain symmetric tridiagonal matrices, to high relative accuracy.
+More specifically, we consider the matrices whose non-zero off-diagonal elements are constant (or approximately so), and whose diagonal elements constitute a monotonically increasing sequence (see, however, Remark~\ref{rem_intro_general} below).
 The connection of such matrices to Bessel functions and prolate spheroidal wave functions is discussed in Sections~\ref{sec_num_bessel}, \ref{sec_mat_pswf_num}, respectively.
-Also, we carry out detailed error analysis of our algorithm.
-While our algorithm can be viewed as a modification of already existing (and well known) algorithms, such error analysis, perhaps surprisingly, appears to be new.
-In addition, we conduct several numerical experiments, to both illustrate the performance of our algorithm, and to compare it to some classical algorithms.
+Also, we carry out detailed error analysis of our algorithm (see Sections~\ref{sec_about_errors}, \ref{sec_asym}).
+While our scheme can be viewed as a modification of already existing (and well known) algorithms, such error analysis, perhaps surprisingly, appears to be new.
+In addition, we conduct several numerical experiments to illustrate the analysis, to demonstrate our scheme's accuracy, and to compare the latter to that of some classical algorithms (see Section~\ref{sec_numerical}).

-The following is the principal analytical result of this paper. \begin{thm} Suppose that $a \geq 1$ and $c \geq 1$ are real numbers, and that $n>0$ is an integer.
-Suppose also that $A_1, \dots, A_n$ are defined via the formula
+The following is one of the principal analytical results of this paper (see Theorem~\ref{thm_ac} in Section~\ref{sec_asym} for a more precise statement, and Theorems~\ref{thm_summary_left}, \ref{thm_summary_right}, \ref{thm_glue}, Corollary~\ref{cor_glue} in Section~\ref{sec_about_errors} below for the treatment of a more general case). \begin{thm} Suppose that $a \geq 1$ is a real number, and that, for any real $c \geq 1$, $n=n(c)>c$ is an integer, the real numbers $A_1(c),\dots,A_n(c)$ are defined via the formula

-for every $j=1, \dots, n$, and that the $n$ by $n$ symmetric tridiagonal matrix $A$ is defined via the formula
+for every $j=1, \dots, n$, and that the $n$ by $n$ symmetric tridiagonal matrix $A=A(c)$ is defined via the formula